-However, the safety process after diving is not as thorough and new divers may not know what should not be done after a dive.
-Here is a list of 4 things you should not do right after diving.
+However, the safety considerations after diving are not as thorough and new divers may not know what should not be done after a dive.
+Here is a list of 5 things you should not do right after diving.
 GTS contributor Katie Piedrahita tells us more.

 Ziplining usually occurs on a mountain or elevated area and should be avoided for 24 hours after a dive due to the altitude.
 With ziplining, going to a higher altitude may trigger decompression sickness.

 Dehydration is one of the main causes in decompression sickness, and drinking alcohol is one of the most efficient ways to dehydrate ourselves.
 Another important reason to avoid heavy drinking after a dive is because being heavily intoxicated can mask the true symptoms of decompression sickness and adequate medical care may be sought too late.

 If you are planning to also go mountain climbing along with scuba diving, do the mountain climbing first to avoid any potential dangers.
-It is perfectly safe to go climbing before a dive and this may be an easy solution to do enjoy your trip while also being safe
+It is perfectly safe to go climbing before a dive and this may be an easy solution to enjoy your trip whilst also staying safe.

 The bottom line is that altitude exposure is altitude exposure.
 There are really no exceptions to the rules and ignoring them only increases the dangers of decompression sickness.
 Rule of thumb - keep your feet planted on the ground after you dive — if only for a little while.

 Getting a massage after a long day of diving may seem like a great way to unwind but massage should MAYBE be avoided after diving.
 Massage will increase blood flow and this in turn can possibly move smaller nitrogen bubbles into one large bubble, although there have been no known cases of DCS because of massage.

-DAN quotes " there is no clear sense of what massage might do and this effect would likely vary depending on dive profiles and intensity of the massage.
+DAN quotes "There is no clear sense of what massage might do and this effect would likely vary depending on dive profiles and intensity of the massage.
 We should note that massage has not been confidently associated with any of the cases of DCS that have come to us, and we are not aware of any study done to address this question.
 The clearest piece of advice is that deep tissue massage should probably be avoided, so that the potential of post-dive pain and diagnostic confusion are minimized." - Dr. Nick Bird MD.

 About the Author